exoad/ap-compsci-a/README.md

 **Remember, don't copy my code if you get the same project.
 Please read the license for further details.**

 All code are licenses and protected by the license see [here](./LICENSE.md).
 Please read this in order to better understand how things work.

+# Files

+Check the folder `./resource` for all of the files

+# Changed README
+This readme used to be huge and had a lot of stuffs, but i have decided to shorten it :)